GT Advance Championship Racing: Reception

 GT Advance Championship Racing received "favorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 26 out of 40.

 Critics garnered praise for its overall gameplay, but the inclusion of a password save system by THQ into the North American and European releases was heavily criticized.
 IGN's Craig Harris praised the high quality graphics engine and the entertaining powerslide system, but panned the password system.
 GameSpot called GT Advance as robust and graphically impressive racing game.
 Despite praising the gameplay, GameSpot recommended that players buy a Japanese import version of the game instead, since it was in English and included a battery save feature.
 Eurogamer wrote that even though GT Advance was hampered by passwords, it recommended the game for fans of racing genre.
-NextGen, however, wrote that the game "has the best feel of any racing game at launch.
-But it ain't pretty."
+NextGen praised the selection of cars and tracks, and called the graphics and sound as "passable", but was critical that some tracks are short and that the game has issue with collision physics.
+Bro Buzz of GamePro said, "Despite the dents, GT Advance is a solid early contender in the handheld racing championship—just be sure to drive with the lights on."

 Responding to criticisms of the password save system, THQ later re-instated the battery save feature into the two sequels of the game, GT Advance 2: Rally Racing, and GT Advance 3: Pro Concept Racing.